lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: Detailed information of a user

-Click the gear icon in the Controls column to update information of a user who already exist.
-User's name, password, activation state, and etc. can be changed.
+Click the gear icon in the Controls column to update information of a user who already exists.
+User’s name, password, activation state, etc. can be changed.
+Notice that user ID is disabled so that it can’t be changed.

+Also, password can be updated with same policy as creating a new user.

 .. image:: user_update_dialog.png
    :width: 350